hangtwenty/presswork/README.md

 * we avoid joining back to text until final display. while the data is still structured (as sentences and words), what else could we "pipe" it through?
     * various ways to `map()` and `filter()` the stream of generated sentences and words
-    * various ways to swap out certain words before output, i.e. use NLTK WordNet to find synonyms, and choose one that rhymes with something recently output
+    * various ways to swap out some words words before output.
+For example, use NLTK WordNet to find synonyms, and choose rhyming words

 ### It's not there yet!